 Sustainability includes 3 strands of economic, social and environment.
-The proposed vision, as it is for the economic plan, it is heavily weighted to economic objectives and is therefore not appropriate for the vision of a Local Plan which should address all 3 strands in order to be considered sustainable.
-The Vision should set out what the Isles of Scilly should "look like" by the end of the Plan Period.
-We would expect the vision to the realistic aspirations for the islands taking account of and working with its unique natural environment.
+The proposed vision, as it is for the economic plan, it is heavily weighted to economic objectives and is therefore not appropriate for the vision of a Le Plan which should address all 3 strands in order to be considered sustain.
+The Vision should set out what the Isles of Scilly should "look like" by the of the Plan Period.
+We would expect the vision to the realistic aspiration the islands taking account of and working with its unique natural environment.
 Similarly the objectives of the Economic Plan only address economic objectives which are not sufficient for the local plan, which should consider all 3 strands.
-We look forward to engaging with the authority on the environmental implications of the Plan objectives.
-There are a number of environmental assets in or liable to be affected by the plan, and these need to be considered in the plan making process.
+We look forward to engaging with the authority or environmental implications of the Plan objectives.
+There are a number of environmental assets in or liable to be affected by the plan, and these nee be considered in the plan making process.
 These include: 1.
-The Isles of Scilly Complex Special Area of Conservation; 2.
-The Isles of Scilly Special Protection
+The Isles of Complex Special Area of Conservation; 2.
+The Isles of Scilly Special Protect Area; 3.

-Area; 3.
 Isles of Scilly Marine Conservation Zone; 4.
-The Isles of Scilly Area of Outstanding Natural Beauty; 5.
+The Isles of Scilly Area Outstanding Natural Beauty; 5.
 Sites of Special Scientific Interest; 6.
-More local features of wildlife value.

-We would expect that any allocations are demonstrated to be deliverable in the context of the NPPF and local policies to protect the natural environment.
-In particular we advise that the plan should address the following:

-The Plan should take account of an up to date evidence base and coherent ecological networks mapped.

-The plan protects habitats (internationally, nationally and locally designated sites) from water realted impacts and seek enhancement to them.
-This should include run-off from development and effects from combined sewage outfalls on designated marine features.
-The necessary improvements in water abstraction, sewage and waste infrascture will be an essential major consideration in considering additional development.
-Given the importance of these and the effect of not improving infrastructure on European sites and the need to ensure that any Plan proposals must be able to demonstrate certainy of no effects on European sites, this is an essential focus for the Plan given the finite resources of the island.
+More local features of wildlife value. sustainable development and will ensure the designations referred to are appropriately considered. uld h the f ed to Scilly tion of We would expect that any allocations are demonstrated to be deliverable the context of the NPPF and local policies to protect the natural environm In particular we advise that the plan should address the following: The Plan should take account of an up to date evidence base and cohere ecological networks mapped. nt Noted The plan protects habitats (internationally, nationally and locally designal sites) from water related impacts and seek enhancement to them.
+This should include run-off from development and effects from combined sev outfalls on designated marine features.
+The necessary improvements in water abstraction, sewage and waste infrastructure cture will be an esse major consideration in considering additional development.
+Given the importance of these and the effect of not improving infrastructure on European sites and the need to ensure that any Plan proposals must be a to demonstrate certainty of no effects on European sites, this is an essen focus for the Plan given the finite resources of the island.
+Assessments.
+Any policies or proposals that form part of the new local plan will ensure that development does not result in harm to the natural environment designations referred to.
+Any future planning submissions that are within close proximity will be screened to determine whether it is EIA development warranting a full EIA application.
 The Plan should refer to and reflect AONB Management Plan objectives.
+The respondent's comments are noted.
+It is anticipated that the local plan will certainly not conflict with the objectives of the AONB but assist in re-enforcing the importance of the designation.